odoo/documentation/accounting/bank/setup/foreign_currency.rst

 expressed in the currency of the invoice.

-If you have several invoices with different currencies for the same customer, Odoo will split the customer statement by currency, as shown in the report below.
+If you have several invoices with different currencies for the same customer, Twenty20 will split the customer statement by currency, as shown in the report below.

 .. image:: media/foreign05.png